oakes/java-assignments/curriculum/10-javafx.md

 }
 ```

-We should first write the code to make our buttons run methods in this controller.
+We should now write the code to make our buttons run methods in this controller.
 To do so, open Scene Builder, click on them and open the Code section.
-In the On Action input, write `addItem`, `removeItem`, and `toggleItem`.
+In the On Action input, write `addItem`, `removeItem`, and `toggleItem` respectively.
 Now save it write the equivalent methods in the controller:

 ```java
 public class Controller {